quettabit/awd-lstm-lmkit/README.md

-## AAAI 2021 - On the Softmax Bottleneck of Recurrent Language Models
+## On the Softmax Bottleneck of Recurrent Language Models (AAAI 2021 Main Track)

 This repository contains the code, data, and supplementary material for our paper.